aws-samples/aws-serverless-workshop-innovator-island/5-park-stats/1-firehose/README.md

 7. Back in the *Select a destination* page, choose **Next**.

+8. On the *Configure settings* page:
+- In the *S3 buffer conditions* section, change *Buffer size* to 10.
-8. On the *Configure settings* page, scroll down to the *Permissions* section.
+- Scroll down to the *Permissions* section.
 Choose **Create or update IAM role**.
 Make a note of the role name that has been generated for your role.

 ![Setup IAM](../../images/module5-1-firehose-setup4.png)